webbdog28/Events/cli.md

 # OpenShift CLI
 ## 1. Easy Method
 There is a jump server that has provisioned that you can SSH into that has all of the tools you’ll need to complete the labs.
-The information should be contained in the email you received after you registered and should looks something like this:
+Linux/Mac users will be able to use SSH directly in the command line.
+Windows users can use WSL or can download Putty for ssh.

-OC Jump VM	ocvm.westus.cloudapp.azure.com
+The information should be contained in the email you received after you registered and should look like this: ocvm.westus.cloudapp.azure.com

 ## 2. Involved Method